programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 latin_words = []
 ```

 Next, we iterate through each word in our sentence using RegEx to detect Cyrillic characters.
-If Cyrillic is found, we append the word to our `cyrillic_words` list; otherwise, we append the word to the Latin list.
+If Cyrillic is found, we append the word to our `cyrillic_words` list; otherwise, we append the word to the `latin_words` list.
 If a tokenized word consists only of punctuation, we continue without appending it.
 We can then print our lists to see what has been appended:

 ```python